choria-legacy/mcollective-choria/website/content/configuration/aaa/index.md

 ### Per plugin default override

-As mentioned by default all actions are denied, you can change a specific agent to default allow via hiera:
+As mentioned by default all actions are denied across all agents, you can change a specific agent to default allow via hiera:

 ```yaml
 mcollective_agent_puppet::policy_default: allow